 This in essence is the iAbacus process of evaluation.
 While heads of department/faculty can work through these questions on the own, the advantage of using iAbacus is that is guides them through the process, prompts them to evaluate their judgements against the evidence, and translates evaluation into action points for further development.

-At the end, iAbacus produces a departmental review report that neatly sums up where the department/faculty is now, alongside an action plan with next steps.
+At the end, with a click of a button, iAbacus produces a departmental review report that visually and neatly sums up where the department/faculty is now, alongside an action plan with next steps.

-If you’re interested in finding out more about iAbacus and how it supports middle leadership development, please sign up for a free 30 day trial.
+If you’re interested in finding out more about iAbacus and how it supports faculty reviews and middle leadership development, please sign up for a free 30 day trial.